 Every child deserves relationships where they feel genuinely seen, cared for, and understood.
 The wheel of emotions can be a beneficial tool to start conversations you might not otherwise have.
 You can schedule regular check-ins, pull them aside, or even take your son or daughter out for one-on-one time.

 If you’re a teacher, I highly recommend having check-ins in your calming corner.
-If you don’t already have one, check out my post about how to create a calming corner in your classroom or home.
+If you haven’t already, check out my post about creating a calming corner in your classroom or home.

 It’s very important to remember that children don’t always display their inner emotions on the outside.
 A child feeling sadness can seem excited, angry, confused, or a litany of other things.
-Never assume that the way they’re presenting themselves on the outside is what’s going on for them at their core.
+Never assume that how they present themselves on the outside is what’s going on for them at their core.

 While body language and normal interactions can be helpful, teaching them how to identify their feelings is important.
-Once they find out what they’re feeling deep down, you can discuss their emotions together.
+You can discuss their emotions once they find out what they’re feeling deep down.

 When you build a relationship with a child that goes below the surface, you can connect the dots on what their life experience truly looks like.
 This will help you gain insight into how to best care for them.
 They will feel more connected to you and supported by you.